AminFazlMondo/Axios-Error-Redact/README.md

 ### Constructor

-The redactor object can be initiated with some defaults; in which all of the sensitive data will be redacted (request, response, query)
+The redactor is initialized with some defaults; in which all of the sensitive data will be redacted (request, response, query)

 ```javascript
 import {AxiosErrorRedactor} from 'axios-error-redact'